Authorities: NFL player Phillip Adams killed 5, then himself - WTMJ

 She said they spent hours negotiating with Phillip Adams, using a loudspeaker and sending in a robot to scan the house.
 She said authorities repeatedly asked Adams to come out, and promised to get his disabled mother out safely, before Adams shot himself.

 “This is something I can’t grasp yet.
 I can’t put it all together and I’m trying to, and I witnessed it,” Hope said.
-“I feel bad for him because if it was mental or something going on in his life or whatever, you know, he needed help, and that’s the sad part.”
+“I feel bad for him because if it was mental or something going on in his life or whatever, you know, he needed help.”

 Adams often isolated himself, even as a player, his agent, Scott Casterline, told the AP.
 Casterline said he spoke regularly with Adams’ father, who left him a voicemail Wednesday morning.

-“All of us who knew Phillip are shaking our heads.
-He struggled away from the game.
-I tried to get him to come to Texas.
-I was going to find him a job, but he wouldn’t leave South Carolina because he had a son.
-He was a good father.”

-“Seeing Phillip shoot two kids, it’s not him.
-I can’t fathom it.
-It’s devastating for the victims and the families,” Casterline said.

-Former Cowboys cornerback Kevin Smith, who trained Adams leading up to the 2010 draft and after he entered the league, said he was a hard worker.
-He and Casterline both said Adams had opened a shop selling smoothies and juice before COVID-19 hit, and emphasized he didn’t drink or do drugs.
+Cowboys cornerback Kevin Smith, who trained Adams, said the former NFL player had opened a shop selling smoothies and juice before COVID-19 hit.
+Both he and Casterline emphasized Adams didn’t drink or do drugs.

 “He didn’t drink not one bit of alcohol,” Smith said.
 “He was a bit of a neat freak.
 In his house, everything was precisely placed.”